re-jon/re-jon.github.io/_posts/2019-05-19-PythuRegex.md

 ---
 layout: post
-title : "Homework 8a: Acess Data with Python and Regex"
+title : "Homework 8a: Access Data with Python and Regex"
 author: Regina Jonach
 ---